beholder-rpa/WoWChat.Net/README.md

 WoWChat.Net -- README
 =====================

-WoWChat.Net is a library that facilitates creating a chat bot for old versions of World of Warcraft.
+WoWChat.Net is a library that facilitates creating chat bota for old versions of World of Warcraft.

-WoWChat.Net is a clean rewrite of the excellent scala-based [WoWChat](https://github.com/fjaros/wowchat) project in dotNet Core 6.x with the focus on making a library usable for creating chat bots that can utilize not only Discord, but other chat and messaging platforms.
+WoWChat.Net is a clean rewrite to in dotNet Core 6.x of the excellent scala-based [WoWChat](https://github.com/fjaros/wowchat) project with the focus on making a reusable library suitable for creating chat bots that can utilize not only Discord, but other chat and messaging platforms.

 **It does NOT support WoW Classic or Retail servers.**